gpdm/TPC-WinMe-DOSMODE/FILESOURCES.md

     This allows applications and games that require EMS memory to run within the Real Mode DOS environment, and not just within the Windows protected mode environment.
 (In theory, this even allows Windows 3.11 to be run in 386 Enhanced Mode, in tandem with Windows Millennium on MS-DOS 8.)

 ​

-Then there's the alterations made within the Windows registry:
+# Windows Registry Changes

-    HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\WinOldApp\NoRealMode is deleted.
+    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\WinOldApp\NoRealMode` is deleted.
 This allows the "Restart in MS-DOS mode" option to appear in the Shut Down dialog.

-    The HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\MS-DOSOptions\HIMEM key is deleted.
-Because IO.SYS calls on its own integrated XMS driver, loading HIMEM in CONFIG.SYS is no longer required.
-Removing this key prevents the "DEVICE=C:\WINDOWS\Himem.Sys" line from being added by default when right clicking an MS-DOS program, and selecting Properties > Program > Advanced > MS-DOS Mode > Specify a new MS-DOS configuration.
+    The `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\MS-DOSOptions\HIMEM` key is deleted.
+Because `IO.SYS` calls on its own integrated XMS driver, loading `HIMEM` in `CONFIG.SYS` is no longer required.
+Removing this key prevents the `DEVICE=C:\WINDOWS\Himem.Sys` line from being added by default when right clicking an MS-DOS program, and selecting Properties > Program > Advanced > MS-DOS Mode > Specify a new MS-DOS configuration.

-    HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\MS-DOSOptions\IO8EMMOK\ has been added to call WINDOWS\IO8EMMOK.SYS before EMM386.EXE by default when creating a custom AUTOEXEC and CONFIG in the MS-DOS application properties window.
+    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\MS-DOSOptions\IO8EMMOK\` has been added to call `WINDOWS\IO8EMMOK.SYS` before `EMM386.EXE` by default when creating a custom `AUTOEXEC` and `CONFIG` in the MS-DOS application properties window.

+# Uninstall Capability

+An uninstall functionality is implemented, so all of the changed files and registry modifications will be reverted when uninstalling `MS-DOS Mode for Windows Millennium Edition" from the Software control panel.